 - 1. Identify and describe the work to be covered by the permit. - 2.
 Describe the land on which the proposed work is to be done by lot, block, tract and house and street address, or similar description that will readily identify and definitely locate the proposed building or work. - 3.
-Indicate the use or occupancy for which the intended. - 4.
-Be accomplished by detailed mans for the proposed construction.

-- 5. Be signed by the permittee or his authorized agent who may be required to submit evidence to indicate such authority. - 6.
+Indicate the use or occupancy for which the proposed work is intended. - 4.
+Be accompanied by detailed plans for the proposed construction. - 5.
+Be signed by the permittee or his authorized agent who may be required to submit evidence to indicate such authority. - 6.
 Give such other information as reasonably may be required by the Zoning Administrator or City Engineer.